njbennett/honeytail-release/README.md

 Welcome to the highly experimental Honeytail BOSH release.

 Let me know if you're using it!
-I can be found at nbennett@pivotal.io
+If you work at Pivotal, drop by the #honeycombers Slack channel.

 # WARNINGS
 This release uses the unsafe `unrestricted_volumes` feature of BPM